jkbhagatio/nanoGPT/readme.md

 While the overall architecture is similar, this nanoGPT makes departures from Karpathy's nanoGPT in: naming conventions, data loading and training configuration, projecting embedding dimensions to attention heads, the format of operations in self-attention units and transformer blocks, output model generation (by adding parameters such as `temp` and `top_k`), and more.

+Additionally, examples of distributed training of models across multiple GPUs using PyTorch Distributed Data Parallel (DDP) and Fully Sharded Data Parallel (FSDP) via Slurm can be found in the `ddp_and_fsdp` directory.

 ## Examples

 ### nanoGPT-Shakespeare